Skip to content

 Git Sync

-Soul files are synced via Git Sync with kind soul.
+Profile files are synced via Git Sync with kind soul.
 Full conflict detection, publish, and discard operations are supported.

-Example: Creating a Custom Soul
+Example: Creating A Custom Profile

 Create a file {DAGsDir}/souls/concise-ops.md: